Named 5 smartphone mistakes that compromise your security

 What attackers do: automated bots check your logins and passwords on hundreds of popular platforms.

-What to do: Named 5 smartphone mistakes that compromise your security Create a unique password for each service Named 5 smartphone mistakes that compromise your security Store them in a password manager (Bitwarden, 1Password, Keepass).
+What to do: Create a unique password for each service Store them in a password manager (Bitwarden, 1Password, Keepass).

 5. Charging from random USB ports